When in doubt, have a man come through a door with a gun in his hand.

 Monster Girl Quest, for all its wonderful writing, doesn't seem to know how to end conversations all that well.
 Most of the time, they end with "and then a monster appeared."

-The Director AI in Left 4 Dead pulls this quite frequently: stay in one place too long instead of advancing and you'll get a bunch of special infected coming at you.
+The Director AI in Left 4 Dead and Left 4 Dead 2 pulls this quite frequently: stay in one place too long instead of advancing and you'll get a bunch of Special Infected coming at you.

 Zoe: I don't believe this!
 Just when I think we might be having a nice, ordinary issue to deal with, like adultery, you come in screaming about vampires!
 What happened to normal problems, like credit-card debt?